Shingles (Herpes Zoster)

 - Expectations for the course of the condition

 Shingles has to run its course, because there is no cure for the disease.
 Treatment usually focuses on pain relief.
 Treatment may include painkillers to help alleviate some of the pain and antiviral drugs to help lessen some of the symptoms and minimize nerve damage.
 Other treatments may include:

-- Calamine lotion or similar medication (to treat itching)
+- Calamine lotion or other topical agents

 - Cool compresses applied to affected skin areas